Microbiome classification pipeline

 This will automatically install the necessary python packages (pandas and ete3), so you can skip that step if you use pip.

-Option 1 Download the indexed (ready-to-go) nt database either here or here.
+Option 1 Download the indexed (ready-to-go) nt or RefSeq database either here or here.

 Option 2 We have indexed a more recent version of the ncbi nucleotide collection (June 2019) that does not contain environemntal or artificial sequences.
 The file ncbi_nt_no_env_11jun2019.zip can be found here and contains all ncbi nt entries excluding the descendants of environmental eukaryotes (taxid 61964), environmental prokaryotes (48479), unclassified sequences (12908) and artificial sequences (28384).